spyren/Mecrisp-Cube/README.md

 for applications requiring an extended battery life and complex functionalities.
 If you do not need wireless connectivity, thanks to CubeMX you can easily adapt Mecrisp-Cube WB for STM32L4, and probably for STM32L5, and STM32U5.

+The same MCU is used in the Flipper Zero.

 ![](/sdcard/man/img/stm32wb-nucleo.jpg)